NobleChivalry/Past-Projects/README.md

 12) Spotify API TS & Angular: In this assignment, I had to gather data from the Spotify API, develop a frontend interface with Angular, and make HTTP requests to a backend server to trigger API calls.
 The app itself provides a browser for users to browse music on Spotify.

 13) Sleep Tracker TS & Ionic: This project involved creating a sleep tracker app that tracks the periods of sleep a user had and how they felt during the day.
-A demo video of how to use the app can be found in the project, being named "Demo.mp4".
-The video can be found within this repository as well.
+The demo video of how to use the app can be found in this repository, being named "Demo.mp4".
+Here is the link to the repository: https://github.com/ewtruong1234/Sleep-Tracker/tree/main

 14) To-Do List App React: This project involved creating a to-do list app that included functionalities such as a signup/login/logout feature, creating tasks, editing tasks, deleting tasks, reordering tasks, and searching up tasks by username.
 Includes a demo video, live server, and project report.
 Here is the link to a copy of the project repository: https://github.com/ewtruong1234/To-Do-List-App